We all have some kind of fear inside us. But sometimes those fears can hold us from reaching our full potential.

-For example, you want to swim in the deep water but you don’t know how to swim because you never did in your entire life.
+For example, you want to swim in the deep water but you don’t know how to swim because you never did.
 And now you’re afraid of it.

 Is it a genuine feeling to have?
 Yes, because if you don’t know how to swim, you can’t swim no matter how motivated or passionate you are.
 If you still decide to go directly into deep water, you can hurt yourself.
 Badly.

 Instead, you would want to learn and practice it in the shallow water, and then slowly you will be able to swim in deep water as well.
-Once you do this, your “physical fear” will be gone forever.
+Once you do this, your “physical fear” related to swimming will be gone forever.